vipuljain8441/genex-platform/README.md

 - If the frontend loads but API calls fail, make sure the backend is running on port `8000`
 - If CORS errors appear, confirm `ALLOW_ORIGINS=http://localhost:3000` in `backend/.env`
 - If Groq requests fail, verify your `LLM_API_KEY` or `GROQ_API_KEY`
-- If using Ollama, make sure the Ollama server is running and the model is available locally
+- If using Ollama, make sure the Ollama server is running and the model in `LLM_MODEL` has been pulled already

 ## Project layout